strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 Now that your Strapi Cloud project is created, let's log in into the project:

-1. From your [Strapi Cloud dashboard](https://cloud.strapi.io/projects), click the `my-first-strapi-project` project.
+1. From your [Strapi Cloud dashboard](https://cloud.strapi.io/projects), click the `my-strapi-project` project.
 3. Click the **Visit app** button.
 4. In the new page that opens, complete the form to create the first administrator user of this Strapi Cloud project.